-Unless otherwise specified, each successive increment of a continuing grant will be funded at the level specified in the original award notice without a formal request from the grantee provided an annual project report has been received from the PI(s) and accepted by the cognizant NSF Program Officer.
+Unless otherwise specified, each successive increment of a continuing award will be funded at the level specified in the original award notice without a formal request from the recipient provided an annual project report has been received from the PI or co-PI and accepted by the cognizant NSF Program Officer.

-Continuing funding is contingent on (1) availability of funds; (2) satisfactory scientific/technical progress; and (3) any special conditions of the grant.
+Continuing funding is contingent on (1) availability of funds; (2) satisfactory scientific/technical progress; and (3) any special conditions of the award.